codesections-personal/codesections/content/blog/mastodon-elevator-pitch/index.md

 practice that the technology nudges people towards with good user-interface design, and it's a cultural practice that, at this point, is firmly established.

-## The Why: Twitter Is in the Outrage Business; Mastodon isn't a Business
+## The Why: Twitter Is in the Outrage Business; Mastodon Isn't a Business
 Twitter is a business that makes money (… er, *tries* to make money) by selling ads.
 To maximize ad revenue, they want to keep you on Twitter for as long as they possibly can, which means making sure their content is as engaging as possible.